 IMPORTANT: This function will not set the title unless it can acquire self.terminal_lock to avoid writing to stderr while a command is running.
-Therefore it is best to acquire the lock before calling this function to guarantee the title changes.
+Therefore it is best to acquire the lock before calling this function to guarantee the title changes and to avoid raising a RuntimeError.